Self-Adjusting Mutation Rates with Provably Optimal Success Rules: The Self-Adjusting (1+1) EA

-However, while the corresponding equation for the \oea has always a (unique) solution, we will show in Lemma~\ref{lem:rhostarhat} that Equation~\eqref{eq:rhostarhat} has a solution only if $\ell < sn/(s+1)$.
-For this range, our analysis follows closely the one for \oea, except that the algebra gets considerably more involved.
-Thus, for the regime $\ell < sn/(s+1)$, we define the \emph{target mutation rate} $\hat \rho^*(\ell,s)$ via Equation~\eqref{eq:rhostarhat} and show that the mutation rate $\rho$ used by the \oeares approaches $\hat \rho^*(\ell,s)$ quickly, and stays close to $\hat \rho^*(\ell,s)$ until a new fitness level is reached.
+We therefore have two phases in which the \oeares behaves differently.
+For $\ell < sn/(s+1)$, our analysis follows closely the one for \oea, except that the algebra gets considerably more involved.
+That is, for the regime $\ell < sn/(s+1)$, we define the \emph{target mutation rate} $\hat \rho^*(\ell,s)$ via Equation~\eqref{eq:rhostarhat} and we show that the mutation rate $\rho$ used by the \oeares approaches $\hat \rho^*(\ell,s)$ quickly, and stays close to $\hat \rho^*(\ell,s)$ until a new fitness level is reached.
 For $\ell \ge sn/(s+1)$, the mutation rate $\rho$ has negative drift, and quickly reaches values $o(1/n)$.
 In this regime, the \oeares mimics Randomized Local Search (RLS), which flips exactly one bit in each round.
 Indeed, we will show that the time to leave a fitness level is essentially $\Geom(1/n)$-distributed, as we would expect for the \rls.
 For technical reasons, we will set the threshold between the two regimes not at $\ell = sn/(s+1)$, but at a slightly smaller value $\ell_0$.
 This trick helps to avoid some border cases.
 More precisely, throughout this section we fix a positive function $\eta_0 = \eta_0(n) = o(1)$ and $\ell_0 \in [0,n]$ such that

 With these preparations, the main result can be stated as follows.

 \begin{theorem} Let $c > 1$ be a constant.
 We consider the self-adjusting \oeares with update strength $F=1+\eps$ for $\eps \in \omega(\frac{\log n}{n}) \cap o(1)$, with minimal mutation rate $\pmin \in o(n^{-1}) \cap \Omega(n^{-c})$, maximal mutation rate $\pmax =1$, and with arbitrary initial mutation rate $\rho_{0} \in [\pmin,\pmax]$.
 Let $\eta_0 :=\max\{\eps^{1/6}, (\eps n/\log n)^{-1/2}\}$, and let $\ell_0 := \lfloor (1-\eta_0)sn/(s+1) \rfloor$.
 Then the number $T$ of iterations until the self-adjusting \oeares finds the optimum of the $n$-dimensional \leadingones function satisfies